-This recipe for Honey BBQ Pork Souvlaki with Grilled Lemons & Tzatizki is my third and final in the Budweiser Sauces and Marinades Challenge.
-For this souvlaki recipe I used Budweiser Honey BBQ Sauce, pork chops, peppers, onions and BBQ sauce for both the marinade and glaze.
-I sprinkled the souvlaki with grilled & charred lemons, and served with a Tzatizki sauce & pita bread.
-So delicious (but don’t take my word for it)!
+This recipe for Honey BBQ Pork Souvlaki with Grilled Lemons & Tzatziki is super delicious.
+I used Honey BBQ Sauce, pork chops, peppers, onions and BBQ sauce for both the marinade and glaze.
+I sprinkled the souvlaki with grilled & charred lemons and served with a Tzatziki sauce & pita bread!

 I love summer and the fact that I can migrate my cooking outside, on the grill.
 The icing on the cake is that you can avoid the need for dirty pots and a hot oven, incubating your house.
 It always feels so much easier to cook outside on the grill.
 Also, everything cooks faster on the grill too; so you don’t need to devote a lot of time to it.

 Logistical elements aside, it’s also fun.
 You can entertain and cook at the same time.
 I feel like the best conversations always seem to happen around the grill.

 Also when you smother this Pork Souvlaki with the Honey BBQ sauce, the aroma will be incredible.
 I suspect most people will favor themselves to be the chef and will be prematurely advocating to take them off the grill – so they can be immediately devoured.